 Bachelor of Cyber Security: Degree Overview

-Read about the scope of technical content included in a Bachelor of Science in Cybersecurity degree program.
-Get details on prerequisites, job opportunities, continuing education and career statistics, such as salary and employment growth.
+Read about Bachelor of Science in Cybersecurity degree programs.
+Get details on prerequisites, common courses, continuing education and career statistics, such as salary and employment growth.

 Courses can focus primarily on computer and information sciences, often with a focus on issues like collecting forensic evidence in prosecution of cybercrime or maintenance of network security.
 Common courses in a cybersecurity college degree program can include:

 - Information security planning and assessment

 Students who earn undergraduate degrees can pursue employment in a variety of environments where computer networks are used and security is required.
 Graduates can go on to work as:

 - Information system security officer

 To provide some salary perspective, information security analysts earn a median annual income of $86,170, according to the U.S. Bureau of Labor Statistics (BLS) in May 2012.
 Employment growth is expected to very high, with a 37% increase in jobs expected by the BLS for information security analysts during the 2012-2022 decade (www.bls.gov).

 Graduates of Bachelor of Science in Cybersecurity degree programs may choose to pursue education in the field at the graduate level.
 Prospective graduate students can pursue a Master of Science degree in cybersecurity.
 Such a degree program can enhance a student's understanding of the skills and applications necessary for protecting data assets and analyzing breaches in security.
 These programs can focus on prevention, detection, countering and recovery from attacks.